j-sieben/PIT/README.md

 With these methods it's easy to maintain and extend an installation file during development to create new messages on the fly.
 If you do so, the deplyoment file is created just along with your activities.
 Alternatively, you may want to have PIT_ADMIN create an installation file containing all messages in the database for you.

 ## Extensibility
 PIT comes ready for usage with a bunch of output modules created for you.
 You may want to start your changes by reviewing the output modules and adjust their behaviour.
-Should an output module be missing, it's easy to create a new one based on the other modules that shio with PIT.
+Should an output module be missing, it's easy to create a new one based on the other modules that ship with PIT.
 I decided to create the necessary object types but only implement the bare minimum of functionality within these types, just enough to call helper packages that carry out the heavy lifting.
 This way you're not exposed to object oriented programming more than absolutely necessary ... ;-)
 Other possible extensions refer to the way session identity is detected.
 It may be sufficient to rely on CLIENT_IDENTIFIER, as this is the case in APEX environments, or to stick to the USER function to detect a specific user.
 Should this turn out to not be working for you, you may a new SESSION_ADAPTER that implements your method of detecting the session identity.
 Which SESSION_ADAPTER is used is based on parameters once again.

 ## What's more?